-Cancer may require simpler genetic mutations than previously thoughtMay 25th, 2012 in Cancer /
+Cancer may require simpler genetic mutations than previously thoughtMay 25, 2012 in Medicine & Health / Cancer

 Chromosomal deletions in DNA often involve just one of two gene copies inherited from either parent.
 But scientists haven't known how a deletion in one gene from one parent, called a "hemizygous" deletion, can contribute to cancer.